 During the PADI Divemaster program, you learn dive leadership skills through both classroom and independent study.
 You complete water skills and stamina exercises, as well as training exercises that stretch your ability to organize and solve problems.
 You put this knowledge into action through an internship or series of practical training exercises.
 As a PADI dive master there are many things you can do.
 You could work at local dive centers, on live aboard dive boats, yachts and at exotic resort locations.
 You can assist PADI Instructors with students, conduct PADI Scuba Review for certified divers, lead guided dive tours and teach PADI Skin Diver & Discover Snorkeling courses.

-You can become a Discover Scuba Diving Divemaster once completing the course with supervision from a PADI Instructor and then applying to PADI.
+You can become a PADI Discover Scuba Diving Leader once you have completed your PADI DM Course, this will allow you to conduct DSD’s in a confined environment such as a pool.
 You could also teach Emergency First response after successful completion of an Emergency First Response Instructor course.
 To enroll in this course you must be a certified Rescue Diver, have 40 logged dives, be at least 18 years old and have medical clearance signed by a physician.
 Take charge of your adventure.
-Become a PADI Divemaster.
+Become a PADI Divemaster today!

 What can PADI Divemasters do?